not-surt/GfxPaint/README.md

 -   C++20
 -   GCC/CLANG (maybe other compilers)

-Build with Qt Creator/qmake for Linux and maybe Windows if you have a c++20 compiler.
+Build with Qt Creator/qmake for Linux/Windows if you have a C++20 compiler.
 No unbundled external dependencies.

 Philosophy